Site Access Restriction (SAR) - How The Plugin Works

 Custom Links have one more additional option - Make a logout URL.
 It makes the menus item visible for logged-in users only and can be used only for logout.

-Learn more about this feature in this use case guide: Site Access Restriction (SAR) - Use Case - How to Control Your Site Menus By the User Role and Type
+Learn more about this feature in this use case guide: WordPress Restricted Site Access (SAR) - Use Case - How to Control Your Site Menus By the User Role and Type

 Disabling Ability to Change Password

-Learn more about it in this guide: Site Access Restriction (SAR) - How To - Disable the Ability to Change the Password
+Learn more about it in this guide: WordPress Restricted Site Access (SAR) - How To - Disable the Ability to Change the Password

 Managing User Roles